see-saw28/ens_vision/README.md

 # SVD transform

-Compute the transformation T and R between the map frame and the camera frame. pos_camera = R*pos_map + T with pos a column vector x,y,z
+Compute the transformation T and R between the map frame and the camera frame. pos_camera = R*pos_map + T with pos a column vector x,y,z.
+Python file `svd_camera.py`, points in the map frame are collected with the `Publish Point` tool of RViz.

 ### Subscribed topics